JamieM0/docs/sep/secure-delete.md

 ### Remarks:

 This method should securely erase most files, making them unrecoverable with standard tools.
 However, please note that this might not work on all types of storage media due to hardware-level features such as wear-levelling on SSDs.
 Also, remember that this method can be time-consuming for large files or when a large number of passes is specified, as it needs to overwrite every single sector in the file multiple times.

+The "Wipe File" (Secure Deletion) form has got a minimum & maximum possible value for the number of passes it should make, now.
+This means that the form cannot make any number of passes fewer than 3, or greater than 100.